The Teckman Mystery

 The Teckman Mystery is a 1954 British mystery film directed by Wendy Toye and starring Margaret Leighton, John Justin, Roland Culver and Michael Medwin.
-It was shot at Shepperton Studios with sets designed by the art director William Kellner.
-Location shooting took place around London including in Kensington, Belgravia, Northolt Aerodrome and Tower Bridge.
+It was written by Francis Durbridge and James Matthews, based on the 1953 BBC TV serial The Teckman Biography by Durbridge.
 It was distributed by British Lion.

 Plot

 A biographer researching a book on a pilot who died during the test flight of a new plane falls in love with the pilot's sister.
 As he uncovers more about the test flight, people connected with the case begin to die.
 The author naturally becomes nervous, until two Scotland Yard inspectors take on the case.